Snakebite Envenoming in Africa: Diagnostics, Treatment Gaps, and Emerging Medical Technologies

 • Rural populations with limited access to emergency care

-Children and economically productive adults are disproportionately affected, amplifying the socio-economic consequences of snakebite beyond immediate mortality.
+Children and economically productive adults are disproportionately affected, amplifying the socio-economic impact beyond direct mortality.

-Despite its scale, snakebite remains chronically underfunded compared to other infectious and non-communicable diseases.
+Despite its scale, snakebite envenoming remains chronically underfunded compared to other infectious and non-communicable diseases.
+Many high-burden countries lack national surveillance systems, dedicated budget lines, or structured referral pathways for snakebite care.

 2. Biological and Clinical Foundations of Snakebite Envenoming

-Snake venoms are complex mixtures of enzymes, peptides, and toxins that exert effects through:
+Snake venoms are complex mixtures of enzymes, peptides, and toxins that exert diverse physiological effects, including:

 Clinical presentation varies widely depending on: